DSST / Computing and Information Technology

 From when it started to today, IT has become such a huge part of society and everyday life, that we cannot ignore its history and particularly its impact.
 Knowing how things evolved since its invention can help you to better understand the intricacies of this modern tool and can even help to inspire you to make the next part of computing history.
 Also, with the ever-increasing amount of digital information, being aware of ethical, legal, social and safety/security issues involved allows you to be a more informed digital user.
 IT is changing the world of work as well, replacing old jobs with completely new ones.
 This section is less technical than the previous ones but, here, you’ll learn about the history of computing, issues pertaining to ethics, law, and society when it comes to the use of IT and how digital evil-doers operate and how you can keep your data and your identity safe and secure in the digital world.
 You’ll also learn about the different career paths available in IT and how you can use computers to advance your career in general.
 Did you know that IT jobs are among the highest-paying and most available jobs in the world?

-Correct Answer: C. Fetch, Decode, Execute, Store
+Correct Answer: B. Fetch, Decode, Execute, Store

 Explanation: This one is simple.
 Whenever the control unit receives an instruction, it carries out those four basic operations: it first fetches the instruction, then it decodes the instruction, after which it executes the instruction, and it finally stores the result.

-Correct Answer: B. Gateway
+Correct Answer: A. Gateway

 Explanation: Not sure if it's a gateway or a bridge?
 To remember the difference between a gateway and a bridge, imagine the gateway as a portal between two worlds (thus two different types of networks) and the bridge as a bridge between two cities (thus two similar networks).
 As for the switch, it simply allows a computer to connect to a network, and a router simply directs messages among networks which are connected together.